Cade Lambs, Woodburn Farmhouse 25th March 2023.

 25th

 The last two cades have gone outside this morning, it was fun to see them placed together, in their new environment.
-I am glad of the silence in the farmhouse, the little tup cade has been bleating every hour for days!
-A ewe has given birth to three lambs, considering a ewe only has two teets, Charlie thinks that one will have to come inside in a few days as cade.
+After days of the little tup cade bleating every hour, I'm relieved that the farmhouse is quiet now!
+Because a ewe only has two teats, Charlie thinks that one of the lambs will have to come inside in a few days as cade.

-There are only eight more ewes left to lamb, we've run out of hurdles, and space is becoming limited.
-More grass keep is available at the end of the month, till then it's a tight ship.
-I wanted to return to my flat today, but have reluctantly agreed to stay another day and night because there is so much to do here.
+We're running out of hurdles and space, and there are only eight more ewes left to lamb.
+It's tight ship until the end of the month when more grass keep will be available.
+I really wanted to go back to my flat today, but I agreed to stay another day and night because there is so much to do here.
 Lambing season is almost over, cades have another three weeks of bottle feeding, though.

 24th

-Two new lambs were born into the herd, ones suckled, but Charlie had to go to work and so there was no time to suckle the other lamb; but mother ewe has been penned in with them.
-The poly tunnel is beginning to look full, when all the sheep have gone to grass keep the structure will be modified to allow more air in from outside; also, scaling back on numbers there will be only a quarter of the ewes from this year inside when others have gone to market.
-I've learned an interesting fact, that tup lamb meat tastes so horrible it has to be spiced and seasoned into kebab meat, I wonder if all those Saturday night piss heads know about that?
+A mother ewe has been confined with the newborn lambs, but Charlie had to leave for work before he could nurse the other lamb.
+The poly tunnel is starting to appear full; after all the sheep have gone to the grass, the structure will be changed to let in more air from the outside.
+Additionally, only 25% of this year's ewes will be inside after everyone else has gone to market.
+I've discovered a fascinating fact: tup lamb meat is so bad that it needs to be spiced and seasoned to make kebab meat.
+I wonder if all of those Saturday night drunks are aware of this.
 I rarely eat take-away food or even restaurant food these days, as eating establishments are suspect and therefore cannot be trusted.

 Three weeks ago we'd planned to attend an event, a monthly folk night at the village hall, but were completely out of cash and tired out from three weeks of lambing.
-Good news is the cade that has been up and down with sickness for days has now recovered, I can't wait to see both cade lambs go outside tomorrow and the cage dismantled; tired of mopping up poo and urine, the smell of bleach is becoming nauseating.
-My dry hands are swivelled up from endless washing with detol disinfectant soap.
-I've been at the farmhouse four days, I'll be returning to my flat tomorrow afternoon, looking forward to a hot bath and some peace and quiet from the incessant demands of cade lambs.
-Another ewe gave birth on Charlie's arrival, he came inside scented with fishy ewe afterbirth.
+I'm excited to see both of the cade lambs go outside tomorrow and have their cage disassembled because I'm sick of cleaning up poop and urine and the bleach odor is getting to be infuriating.
+The cade that has been ill for days has finally recovered.
+My hands are swiveled up from washing them over and over with Detol disinfectant soap.
+I've been at the farmhouse for four days, but tomorrow afternoon I'll go back to my apartment and look forward to a hot bath and some peace and quiet from the constant noise of cade lambs.
+Charlie entered the house smelling of fishy ewe afterbirth, as the ewe had just given birth.

 23rd

-The dog excites to watch the sheep being fed and watered, he runs up and down the farmyard, picking up sloppy mud on his long coat, as a brush would hold paint, following Charlie.
-He was brushing and rubbing this mud against the walls, cupboards, doors inside the farmhouse; before we built him a kennel to act as an in trim to de-escalate him bringing all the mud into the farmhouse.
+The dog is excited to observe the sheep being fed and watered, and he eagerly runs up and down the farmyard, collecting sloppy mud on his long coat in the same manner as a brush would hold paint, while following Charlie.
+Before we constructed a kennel to serve as a fence to deescalate him, he was brushing and rubbing the mud against the walls, cupboards, and doors of the farmhouse.
+That's why he brought all the mud into the farmhouse.

 22nd

 I am against captive, confined environments in live stock farming, in retrospective hindsight a clear line has to be drawn between compassion and intervention.
-It's a nice sunny morning, as I looked out the stairwell window I noticed the driveway is again choked with mud.
-Last night the frogs were a flocking in the farmhouse pond.
-There is so much coding work that needs to be completed on this website, so I have to find a balance between new content and correcting code.
-There are five cade lambs to look after today, four have health appitites, after two days one is still being nursed to suckle but he's responded well to anti-biotics.
-Cades that come have loose skin and appear dispondent, every lamb arrives with a different story.
+It's a pleasant, sunny morning, and I noticed the driveway is once more clogged with mud as I peered out the stairwell window.
+The farmhouse pond was full of frogs last night.
+There is an abundance of coding work that must be completed on this website; therefore, I must strike a balance between the addition of new content and the correction of code.
+There are five cade lambs to look after today, four have health appetites, after two days, one is still being nursed to suckle, but he's responded well to anti-biotics.
+The lambs that come have loose skin and look sad.
+Each lamb has a unique story to tell.

-Spent all day trying to get the new cade tup to begin suckling but was unsuccessful.
-In the evening Charlie shock him gently and his belly rattled, and thus stated that the tup has wet mouth.
-He's had another anti-biotic injection, and appears weak, but they can deteriate quickly.
+All day long, I tried in vain to get the new cade tup to start sucking.
+In the evening, Charlie shock him gently and his belly rattled, and thus stated that the tup had a wet mouth.
+Charlie administered another anti-biotic injection, he appeared weak, they can deteriorate quickly.
 Another two lambs were born, mother ewe is happy with them; I didn't even notice them, Charlie has penned them in so other ewes cannot interfere.
 Almost all the ewes have given birth, there are forty-five lambs and another ten more ewes due to lamb; we could have sixty-five lambs this season.
-It's pouring with rain outside, I am at the farmhouse, there is not much around for miles, yet my head is so noisy, as if there are things happening about me, how can this be?
+It's pouring with rain outside, I am at the farmhouse, there is not much around for miles.

 21st

 Visited doctors and got all clear on the moles on my back, doing a poo sample to test for Zoonotic disease and also further blood tests because I am still anaemic.
-Outside the surgery was pair of boxer shorts with a clean up cloth; (decimation enacted by enablers), half hour earlier I noticed entrapment meddlings about a childrens clothes shop.
 Spring vibes are urging me to travel again, in another month, I'll be rambling some mountains, maybe.
 Driving out of Hawick and into Borthwick water, the weather was sopping, but cleared as we got to the farmhouse; I am not into livestock farming, the prevailing smell of excrement, so won't be having that much to do with that after lambing season has gone, but it has been an experience, I've learned so much about sheep.

 There are five cades now, one mother cade has a bad bag, one of her lambs has been supplementing her diet with water, which will eventually kill the wee puke, so his whiteness been bought into cade.
 The two Zwartble cade lambs are now living outside, and are doing OK, I've noticed they are beginning to nibble at sillage.
 Today I am pushing Charlie to get the sheep to grass keep, one lamb has just had her ears tagged.
 Charlies also got to send some to market, to pay the rent!
 It's the Weavers festival in Hawick this weekend.